fj-navarro/frontiers_blog/content/posts/from-innovation-to-responsibility-why-tech-companies-must-put-user-health-first/index.md

 ability to access information instantly---while diminishing others, like our patience, resilience, or face-to-face social skills.

+> Digital technologies have integrated so deeply into our lives that
+> they are shaping our sense of identity, social dynamics, and emotional
+> well-being

 Moreover, the fallacy that technology is neutral ignores the responsibility that companies bear for the consequences of their products.
 The economic model driving many technology companies is based